 When the interim period has ended, and Congestion management is fully zonal, Replacement Reserve CSC costs will be allocated directly to the QSE impacting the CSC.
 In the fully zonal model, the Replacement Reserve CSC costs per interval per QSE will be determined by multiplying the Shadow Price of CSC capacity by the difference of the QSE’s CSC impact and any QSE scheduled TCR’s in that interval.

+The CSC impact is determined by taking for each Congestion Zone, the maximum of either the difference between each QSE’s Resource schedules and the Load schedules at the time of each round of Replacement Reserve capacity procurement or the difference of their actual Resource and their Adjusted Metered Load within that Congestion Zone multiplied by the average Zonal Shift Factor.
+The calculation for the fully zonal model for Congestion Management will be as follows:

 CSCRPiq = SPCCSCi* max(0, ICSCiq - min(ICSCiq , TCRcsciq))

 Icsciq = max [0,